ooni/spec/backends/bk-003-collector.md

 configuration and other constraints (e.g. it may be configured to defer submitting reports until it is connected to a Wi-Fi network).

-A collector MUST NOT close an open, stale report before two hours of inactivity.

-A probe MUST cache measurements that it could not submit because of network errors and MUST retry at a later time.

-In general, but especially when retrying to submit measurements, a probe MUST record the elapsed time between when it opened a report and when it is updating it.
-If a submission attempt fails with `4xx` _and_ the elapsed time is greater than one hour, the probe MUST open a new report and submit the measurement as part of this new report.
-In doing that, the probe MUST edit the saved measurement to replace the previous report ID with the newly obtained report ID.
-(When opening a new report for attempting to resubmit a measurement, the client MUST, of course, use its own `software_name` and `software_version` and MUST NOT use the values of these variable that are written into the report being resubmitted.)

 ### Request

 To update a report, the probe issues a request compliant with: